iREDMe/YAJDBL/README.md

 - [x] ~~REST Error Handling~~

 ## Notes
-- This is not a clone of Discord.JS
+- This is not a clone of Discord.js
-- Project started on November 8, 2018
+- Project started on November 8, 2018  by Kevlar.
 - Thanks to `Zoro#0001` *From Plexi Development* for helping me on Typings
 - Thanks to [boltxyz](https://github.com/boltxyz) For being a contributor

 ## Developers
 - `Kevlar#6307`: Main Developer/Maintainer
+- `boltxyz`: Developer/Contributor